damongolding/immich-kiosk/README.md

 ```

 ### Both
-Add asset to both favorite and album
+Set asset as a favorite and add it to the "Kiosk Favorites" album.

 Example:
 ```yaml